 One great practice that our CEO has implemented is promoting business books within the company.
 If he has read a good business book, he will talk about it at our weekly all-company meeting and offer to buy it for anyone in the company that is interested.
 With books directly relevant to what we are working on, we have made the books required reading for the entire management staff and optional for any individual contributors.
 This way, everyone is familiar with the lexicon when we are referring to specific examples listed in the books.

 So with this mentality in mind, I put together a shortlist of books that most execs and MBAs (aka decision-makers) will be familiar with.
 Again, this isn’t a list of the top business books to read.
-This isn’t a list of specific learnings and isn’t a complete list by any stretch of the imagination.
-My hope is that by being familiar with these you will be able to ask interesting questions of the execs and decision-makers in your world.
+This isn’t a list of specific learnings or a complete list by any stretch of the imagination.
+I hope that by being familiar with these, you can ask interesting questions of the execs and decision-makers in your world.
 Don’t we all want to ask interesting questions about the senior people in our lives?
-I know I missed a number of classics, so please add them to the list in the comments below.
+I know I missed several classics, so please add them to the list in the comments below.
 (I am not on an affiliate program with Amazon or being paid to review these books.
-These really are books I recommend to friends.
+These are books I recommend to friends.